efoncubierta/cloudspec/README.md

 **For number values (i.e. integer or double):**

-- `is? > :number`:number value is greater than another number.
+- `is? > :number`: number value is greater than another number.
 - `is? greater than :number`: synonym of `> :number`
 - `is? gt :number`: synonym of `> :number`
 - `is? >= :number`:number value is greater than or equal to another number.